You're ready to sell your home, and you want to be sure that you're getting the most out of your investment.

 8. Create a grand entrance

-Paint your front door with a bright color, add brass accents such as house numbers, a doorknob or kick-plate.
+Paint your front door with a bright color, add new house numbers, a doorknob or kick-plate.
 Prune your bushes and add colorful blooming plants to help make a good first impression.

 9. Repair a leaky roof